 The rational and bounded rationality models both require a good deal of structure in the decision-making process.
 However, life isn’t always so clear.
 If you’re not sure where to begin or which decision-making framework to use, try the Vroom-Yetton decision-making model.
 It’s the decision-making model for decision-making models!
 It’s also the best option to use if your decision affects more than one person, like a work team or your family.

 This model starts with a series of yes-or-no questions that will help you choose the best model for your unique situation.
 Your answers to these questions ultimately guide you towards the best decision-making process for you –– it could lead you to the bounded rationality model, the rational model, or another one entirely.

 Consider this example.
 Suppose you just learned that you’ve inherited a large sum of money from a distant relative.
-While you think you should splurge and take your family on a tropical vacation, your partner thinks it would be best to invest the money.
+While you think you should splurge and take your family on a tropical vacation or a road trip, your partner thinks it would be best to invest the money.
 In a situation where agreement is important, the Vroom-Yetton decision-making model can help you move towards a solution.

 How to Use Decision-Making Frameworks in Personal Finance

 Use the visual below to help you make the best choices for your financial wellbeing.
 Whether you’re hoping to buy a new house or just want to make better spending decisions, these frameworks will give you the tools and strategy you need to make informed choices.